PopeJuliusII/leetcode/Problem 202 - Happy Number/explanation.md

 This solution is predicated upon using a set to store numbers we have previously seen.
 This provides us with `O(1)` lookup.
-Here, we are converting the number to a string a squaring each digit to find the next value.
+Here, we are converting the number to a string and squaring each digit to find the next value.

 ### Solution 1: Space Complexity